kristian-lange-tw/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 You can also just hand out the Study Code and let your participants enter it themselves in the Study Entry page.
 The URL to the Study Run page is `https://my.jatos.server/publix/run`.

 It will show a field where the study code can be entered.
-And after pressing the '<span className="glyphicon glyphicon-play"></span>' button the study starts:
+And after pressing the <Hl><span className="glyphicon glyphicon-play"></span></Hl> button the study starts:

 ![Study Entry page screenshot](/img/study_entry_page_3.png)